 Skype for Business Online provisioning

-After a resource room mailbox account has been created and enabled as shown previously, the account will synchronize from the Exchange Online forest to Skype for Business Online forest by using the Windows Azure Active Directory forest.
+After a resource room mailbox account has been created and enabled as shown previously, and you have licensed the account for Skype For Business Online the account will synchronize from the Exchange Online forest to Skype for Business Online forest by using the Windows Azure Active Directory forest.
 The following steps are required to provision the Skype Room System account in the Skype for Business Online pool.
 These steps are the same for both an existing resource mailbox account or a newly created account (confrm1 or confrm2), because once they are enabled in Exchange Online, both of these accounts will be synchronized to Skype for Business Online in the same way:

 To enable an Skype Room System account for Skype for Business, run the following command:

 You can obtain the RegistrarPool address where your Skype for Business users are homed from one of your existing accounts by using the following command to returns this property:

 Multi-Factor Authentication (MFA) isn't supported for Skype Room System accounts.